-As a user of Canadian University Dubai's ICT Network, you must:
+As a user of the University's ICT Network you must:

-- Abide by all local and national laws. - Abide by all applicable copyright laws, trademarks and licensing. - Observe, understand and abide by all copyright laws pertaining, but not limited to, music, videos, games, images, texts and other intellectual property in both personal and work environments. - Consider all information in which you access and share over the internet as such materials are vulnerable to invasion of privacy, unauthorized access and malware which could result in invasion of privacy and/or copyright infringement
+- Abide by all local and Emirate laws. - Abide by all applicable copyright laws, trademarks and licensing. - Observe, understand and abide by all copyright laws pertaining but not limited to music, videos, games, images, texts and other intellectual property in both personal and work environments. - Consider all information in which you access and share over the internet as such materials are vulnerable to invasion of privacy, unauthorized access and malware which could result in invasion of privacy and/or copyright infringement

-It is required by all users to report any suspicious account activity where security may be at risk or policy violations may have occurred to the ICT Help Desk at +971 4 709 6222 or room C1-10.9.
+It is required by all users to report and suspicious account activity when security may be at risk or policy violations have occurred.